- Financial Grant

 c.
 How can you be of service to SSC and society, especially after College?

-you support the Scholarships and Grants Program of SSC now and in
+d.
+How can you support the Scholarships and Grants Program of SSC now and in the future?

 5. Photocopy of report card (for college freshman)/transcript of records (for transferees/old students)

 B. Come for an interview with the parent or guardian on a date to be arranged with the Registrar’s and Grants Office.

 An unannounced home visitation may be conducted to secure more information about the applicant.Investigation of the grantee’s lifestyle will be conducted from time to time.

 Note: Awarding of financial grants depends upon the availability of funds and/or slots.
 Therefore, applicants are processed on a FIRST-COME-FIRST-SERVED basis.
 Applicants with incomplete documents will be set aside until all requirements have been submitted.

 Status of Application

 The applicant inquires from the Registrar’s and Grants Office the status of application for financial assistance.
 A status letter signed by the School President will be given to the grantee a few weeks after enrollment